 The foundations often receive non-gift monies that do not represent a charitable contribution.
 These monies fall into two categories – “Other Income” and “Refund of Expenditure”.
 It is important to distinguish between these two types of receipts for both tax and financial reporting purposes.

-“Other Income” does not represent a charitable contribution, and is not deductible by the payor for tax purposes because it represents payment for some service or product received – that is, the payer receives some direct benefit.
+“Other Income” does not represent a charitable contribution, and is not deductible by the payor for tax purposes because it represents payment for a service or product received – that is, the payer receives some direct benefit.
 Some examples of foundation activities that produce other income receipts are:

 - alumni picnics